tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client MAY abort the handshake.

 After sending the ClientHello message, the client waits for a ServerHello or HelloRetryRequest message.
-The client may transmit early application data
+If early data is in use, the client may transmit early application data
-{{zero-rtt-data}} while waiting for the next handshake message, if early data is in use.
+{{zero-rtt-data}} while waiting for the next handshake message.

 ### Server Hello {#server-hello}